okholodov/AWS_Lambda_Layer_Libs/README.md

 Create a Lambda function (I used Python 3.9) with the code from Lambda-Layer-Download-Bulk.py Attach role to Lambda with get/list/put permissions to your S3 bucket

+Make sure your Lambda function have set maximum timeout limit and enough memory

 # Usage:

 Put requirements.txt file (or other file name) into the root of your S3 bucket containing libraries and version in the format: